 8. Not having a plan! – Without a master plan to guide the work on your yard the results are likely to be haphazard.
 Trees will get planted, then moved.
 One year's work will get undone in the next.
 Know how much work you can realistically put into your yard.
 Know how you plan to use your yard.
 With a plan in place you will know if this can be done all at once or if it is a 5-year project.
 That plan will also allow you to get meaningful quotes from 2 or 3 contractors if you need some help making it a reality.

-If you could use some help on your landscape plan, please feel free to give me (Dwayne) a call, text or email.
-I'd would welcome the chance to meet and talk through your landscaping priorities.
+If you could use some help on your landscape plan, please feel free to send us an email at firstname.lastname@example.org.
+We would welcome the chance to meet and talk through your landscaping priorities.